 The human body was designed to move, as evidenced by the three hundred and sixty joints in the human skeletal system, and we all know that exercise is critical to maintaining optimal health.
 When engaged appropriately, and according to one’s individual needs, exercise can be a potent catalyst for improved health.

-Benefits of Proper Exercise
+- Benefits of Proper Exercise

 However, we live in a culture that glorifies exercise, hard work, and pushing the limits in as many ways as possible.
 This worldview has undoubtedly infiltrated our perspective on exercise.
-How often do you hear phrases like these:
+How often do you hear phrases like these?

 - No Pain, No Gain

 - Push It

 - Feel the Burn

 As with many things, we have an obsessive relationship with exercise.
 We’re generally conditioned to think that more is always better, and that pushing ourselves to the limit is unquestionably preferable to taking it easy in our activities.

 But Ayurveda offers a different view entirely.

 One of the most elegant aspects of the Ayurvedic tradition is its incredible devotion to the individual.